/ Ireland Older Persons Statistics Homecare Planning

 • Ireland's over-65 population is projected to reach 1.6 million by 2051 and up to 1.9 million by 2057, signalling a need to scale homecare services nationwide.

 • Only 3.3% of people aged 65+ are in nursing homes under the Nursing Home Support Scheme, so the vast majority live in the community.
 Over one-quarter live alone, ~190,000 people.
-This highlights the importance of personalised in-home support and social engagement initiatives.
+This highlights the importance of personalised in-home support, including personal care, for older persons who want to stay independent.

 • Many older persons stay active beyond retirement.
-Approximately 107,300 people aged 65+ were at work in Q1 2023 (≈13% of the 65+ population of around 806,000).
+Approximately 135,000 people aged 65+ were at the end of 2025 (≈15% of the 65+ population of around 861,000).
 Additionally, 33% of adults aged 65–74 meet WHO guidelines, and 14% of the Irish population (of all ages) volunteer.
-This suggests that homecare packages should accommodate their ongoing engagement.
+This suggests that any homecare package should be flexible enough to fit around routines, work, and community involvement.

 The number of people over 65 in Ireland has grown dramatically in the past decade and is projected to expand further.
 Planners must recognise the scale of this growth when designing homecare services for the future.